yyhh-org/site/content/are-you-han-my-paternal-ancestry-hypothesis.md

 Slug: are-you-han-my-paternal-ancestry-hypothesis
 Series: are-you-han
 Lang: en
+Summary: Questions about family origins and Han identity lead to a hypothesis about paternal ancestry and a decision to investigate with a Y-DNA test.
 ---

 I was brought up as a [Han Chinese](https://en.wikipedia.org/wiki/Han_Chinese) and I myself have never doubted that identity.
 However, I do know that I look slightly different from people around me when I grew up.
 Darker skin, slightly curly hairs, deeper set eyes and other distinctive facial features.
 Put it simply, my face does not look like an [average Han male face](https://pmsol3.files.wordpress.com/2009/08/chineseaverageman.jpg?w=490).
 However, nobody really said anything about my appearance except that my old brother occasionally joked about it (he looks like a normal Han Chinese by the way).
 After all, I look just like my father.
 Besides, there are plenty of male relatives in my father's native village (near Chongqing) who look just like me.